Kyle Tucker Player Props: Astros vs. Reds

 Kyle Tucker At The Plate

-- Tucker leads Houston with a slugging percentage of .451, fueled by 23 extra-base hits.
+- Tucker leads Houston in slugging percentage (.446) thanks to 23 extra-base hits.

-- Among the qualified batters, he ranks 28th in batting average, while his on-base percentage ranks 32nd and he is 59th in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 34th, his on-base percentage ranks 42nd, and he is 64th in the league in slugging.

-- Tucker is batting .474 with one homer during his last outings and is riding a five-game hitting streak.
+- Tucker has reached base via a hit in 44 games this year (of 69 played), and had multiple hits in 21 of those games.

-- Tucker has had at least one RBI in 38.2% of his games this year (26 of 68), with two or more RBI 11 times (16.2%).
-He has also been responsible for three or more of his team's runs in two contests.
+- In 27 games this year (39.1%), Tucker has picked up an RBI, and in 11 of those games (15.9%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

-- In 35.3% of his games this season, he has scored at least once.
-And he's had four games with multiple runs (5.9%).
+- He has scored in 24 games this year (34.8%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.